jasonalshamary/hungryadmin/content/All/opensourcecontributions.rst

 accomplish at night that people were encountering with the documentation.
 Minor code fixes were also part of my off hours work, but the biggest thing was the documentation.
-As a Puppet user who had struggled to learn through their docs, I felt as though the Salt docs should have the best documentation available, so that anyone could quickly pick things up.
+As a Puppet user who had struggled to learn through their docs, I felt as though Salt should have the best documentation available, so that anyone could quickly pick things up.

 My lack of familiarity with Salt also helped greatly here, as I was able to